The Atelier

 Origin

-The practice began with a centuries-old Transylvanian technique and stayed because light behaved differently on glass.
+A centuries-old technique that stayed, because light behaved differently on glass.

 Reverse glass painting first appeared as a revelation: a medium where color could remain luminous because the viewer always looks through the glass before reaching the paint.
 That small inversion changed everything.